QUITE: A Query Rewrite System Beyond Rules with LLM Agents: Experiment

 \subsection{Experimental Set up}

-\textbf{Testbed.} Our experiments were conducted on a cloud server featuring a 32-core Intel Xeon Platinum 8352V CPU, 251 GB of RAM, a 942 GB SSD, and PostgreSQL v14.13.
-We utilize a NVIDIA A100-SXM4 GPU with 40 GB of memory to run the rewrite process of LLM-R\textsuperscript{2}.
+\textbf{Testbed.} Our experiments were conducted on a server featuring a 32-core Intel Xeon Platinum 8352V CPU, 251 GB of RAM, a 942 GB SSD, and PostgreSQL v14.13.

-\textbf{Workloads.} We employ three widely recognized datasets for our evaluations.
+\textbf{Workloads.} We evaluate QUITE on standard OLAP benchmarks with long-running analytical queries, aligning with our deployment scenarios.
+We employ three widely recognized datasets and one LLM-synthesized dataset to evaluate all of the approaches.
 (1) \textbf{TPC-H~\cite{TPC_H_toolkit}} is a well-known OLAP benchmark containing 62 columns and 22 query templates.
 We generate 63 queries from these templates, excluding Q15 due to its use of CREATE VIEW, a format unsupported by the rewrite engines of two baseline methods~\cite{lr,llm-r2}.
 We used a scale factor (SF) of 10.
 (2) \textbf{DSB~\cite{ding2021dsb}} is adapted from the TPC-DS benchmark~\cite{tpcds} and is notable for its complex data distribution and challenging long-context query templates, which consists of 52 query templates.
 We generate 156 queries based on these templates with $SF=10$.
-(3) \textbf{Calcite~\cite{apache_calcite_test}} is a real-world workload used to evaluate rewrite rules.
+(3) \textbf{Calcite~\cite{apache_calcite_test}} is a real-world workload used to evaluate rewrite rules in Apache Calcite~\cite{apache}.
 We randomly select 58 queries and generate 10G of data with uniform distributions following previous work~\cite{slabcity}.
+(4) \textbf{StackOverflow (StackOverflow-Math)~\cite{stackoverflow-math}} is a 13.8 GB dataset from the Mathematics community on the Stack Exchange network\footnote{Stack Overflow is the flagship site of the network~\cite{sqlstorm}}, containing math-related posts and metadata as of October 3, 2024.
+Following ~\cite{sqlstorm}, we generate queries using predefined complexity prompts (P1–P5) and obtain 43 valid queries after dialect correction.